Opposite of TRANSPIRATION – 35 Antonyms With Sentence Examples

 Hydroponics Plants release water through transpiration Hydroponic plants rely on direct water absorption, not transpiration

-READ: Opposite of HELPFUL - 35 Antonyms With Sentence Examples
+READ: Opposite of DEXTEROUS - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of TRANSPIRATION